Review and Rating of Bluebonnet Hill Golf Club in Austin

 Some of the holes we really liked included:

 Bluebonnet Hill Golf Club prides itself on their greens and has earned a reputation of consistently having some of the best greens in Austin - and we would agree.
-The greens had recently been overseeded but they were in near perfect condition, soft and held the ball well, and ran true and at a good speed of around 9.
-We were told the greens normally run around a 10 or so.
 Most of the greens are raised (making a bump a run a little harder) and all are guarded by some combination of a sand bunker as well as mounding, swales, and grass bunkers.
+The greens are huge and a variety of shapes.
 Slope and contour requires you to study the putt before hitting it.
 All of which is going to impact your score.

 The fairways at Bluebonnet Hill Golf Club are wide and forgiving and firm providing lots of extra roll.
 Some are like roller coasters with some ups and downs while others are flat.
 Mounding, waste sand bunkers, grass bunkers, and small to long nasty bunkers can cause problems.
-The fairways were in fair condition and the small rough was pretty rough - rocks and dirt.
+The fairways were in fair condition with some weeds and bare spots and the rough was pretty rough - rocks and dirt.
 Miss the rough and you probably won't find your ball.
-As you can tell by the pictures, we played when the fairways were dormant and the trees had no leaves.
-I would imagine that during the summer the course would be very pretty - another good excuse to go play it again!

 The 47 sand bunkers and all the grass bunkers can cost you some strokes.
 Some are steep and others are flat, some are small pot bunkers and others are long and sweeping, and all should be avoided.
 We found it easy to stay out of most of them.
 The sand varied from light and fluffy and thick (a joy to hit out of) to a little firm and thin.